csiro-data-school/sql-intro/_episodes/08-join.md

 thus we need to use a filter:

 ~~~
-SELECT * FROM Site JOIN Visited ON Site.name = Visited.site;
+SELECT * FROM Site JOIN Visit ON Site.name = Visit.site;
 ~~~
 {: .sql}